FREQUENTLY ASKED QUESTIONS

 What is a Store Card?

 Every camper will be assigned a Store Card during their week of camp, which keeps track of their money.
 These are kept in our online system, and campers may use them to purchase items from the Canteen or Craft shop, or they may withdraw cash for the pop machine or to give during offerings in Chapel.
 You can load money onto the Store Card during registration or by bringing money along on check-in day.
-Any money leftover after the camp session ends will be returned to you.
+Any remaining funds greater than $3.00 will be returned to you (either to the credit card on file or in the form of a check) within a week after the event’s conclusion, unless you choose to donate the remaining balance.